Trump makes Texas visit as rains continue

 Hurricane Harvey slams Texas

-People wait for a ride to a shelter in Houston on August 28.
+A Coast Guard helicopter hoists a wheelchair on board after lifting a person to safety from a flooded area in Houston on August 28.

 Hurricane Harvey slams Texas